NVlabs/instant-ngp/README.md

 instant-ngp$ cmake --build build --config RelWithDebInfo -j
 ```

+If compilation fails inexplicably or takes longer than an hour, you might be running out of memory.
+Try running the above command without `-j` in that case.
-If the build fails, please consult [this list of possible fixes](https://github.com/NVlabs/instant-ngp#troubleshooting-compile-errors) before opening an issue.
+If this does not help, please consult [this list of possible fixes](https://github.com/NVlabs/instant-ngp#troubleshooting-compile-errors) before opening an issue.

 If the build succeeds, you can now run the code via the `build/instant-ngp` executable or the `scripts/run.py` script described below.